Inland taipan: Taxonomy

-To the Aboriginal people from the place now called Goyder Lagoon in north-east South Australia, the inland taipan was called dandarabilla.
+Among the Aboriginal people from the area now known as Goyder Lagoon in north‑eastern South Australia, the inland taipan was traditionally known as dandarabilla.

-The inland taipan was first described scientifically in 1879.
-Two specimens of the snake were discovered at the junction of the Murray and Darling Rivers in northwestern Victoria and described by Frederick McCoy, who called the species Diemenia microlepidota, or small-scaled brown snake.
-In 1882, a third specimen was found near Bourke, New South Wales, and William John Macleay described the same snake under the name Diemenia ferox (thinking it was a different species).
-No more specimens were collected until 1972.
-In 1896, George Albert Boulenger classified both as belonging to the same genus, Pseudechis (black snakes), referring to them as Pseudechis microlepidotus and P. ferox.
+The inland taipan was first described scientifically in 1879, when two specimens were collected at the junction of the Murray and Darling Rivers in north‑western Victoria.
+Frederick McCoy described these as Diemenia microlepidota, the "small‑scaled brown snake".
+In 1882 a third specimen was collected near Bourke, New South Wales, and William John Macleay described it as Diemenia ferox, believing it to be a different species.
+No further material was collected until the 1967.

-In 1956, relying only on published descriptions and notes, James Roy Kinghorn regarded ferox as a synonym for microlepidotus and proposed the genus Parademansia.
-In 1963, Eric Worrell considered Parademansia microlepidotus and Oxyuranus scutellatus (coastal taipan, named simply "taipan" in those days) to be the same species.
+In 1896, George Albert Boulenger transferred both taxa to the genus Pseudechis (black snakes), treating them as Pseudechis microlepidotus and P. ferox.
+In 1956, working solely from the published descriptions and notes, James Roy Kinghorn regarded ferox as a synonym of microlepidotus and proposed the new genus Parademansia for the species.

-In September 1972, after receiving an unclassified snake head sample from a grazier from one of the Channel Country stations west of Windorah of the far southwest Queensland, herpetologists Jeanette Covacevich (then working for the Queensland Museum) and Charles Tanner travelled to the site and found 13 living specimens, and rediscovered the lost snake Parademansia microlepidotus.
-In 1976, Covacevich and Wombey argued that Parademansia microlepidotus belongs to a distinct genus, and this was also the opinion of Harold Cogger.
+In 1963, Eric Worrell considered Parademansia microlepidotus conspecific with Oxyuranus scutellatus (then commonly known simply as the "taipan").
+However, in September 1972 an unclassified snake head collected by a grazier on a Channel Country station west of Windorah in south‑western Queensland was sent to the Queensland Museum.
+Herpetologists Jeanette Covacevich and Charles Tanner travelled to the site, located 13 live specimens, and thereby rediscovered the long‑lost "western taipan" Parademansia microlepidotus.

-Covacevich, McDowell, Tanner & Mengden (1981) successfully argued, by comparing anatomical features, chromosomes, and behaviours of the two species then known as Oxyuranus scutellatus (taipan) and Parademansia microlepidota, that they belonged in a single genus.
-Oxyuranus (1923), the more senior name, was adopted for the combined genus.
+In 1976, Covacevich and Wombey argued that Parademansia microlepidotus was sufficiently distinct to warrant generic recognition, a view shared by Harold Cogger.
+Subsequently, Covacevich, McDowell, Tanner and Mengden (1981) compared anatomical characters, chromosomes, and behaviour of the two then‑recognised species Oxyuranus scutellatus and Parademansia microlepidota and concluded that both belonged in a single genus.
+The older name Oxyuranus (erected in 1923), therefore, had priority and was adopted for the combined genus.

-Oxyuranus microlepidotus has been the fierce snake's binomial name since the early 1980s.
-The generic name Oxyuranus is from Greek oxys "sharp, needle-like", and ouranos "an arch" (specifically the arch of the heavens) and refers to the needle-like anterior process on the arch of the palate.
-The specific name microlepidotus means "small-scaled" (Latin).
-Hence the common name, "small-scaled snake".
-Since Covacevich et al., 1981, determined that the fierce snake (formerly: Parademansia microlepidota) is actually part of the genus Oxyuranus (taipan), another species, Oxyuranus scutellatus, which was previously known simply as the "taipan" (coined from the aboriginal snake's name dhayban), was renamed the "coastal taipan" (or "eastern taipan"), while the now newly classified Oxyuranus microlepidotus became commonly known as the "inland taipan" (or "western taipan").
+The current binomial name of the inland taipan has therefore been Oxyuranus microlepidotus since the early 1980s.
+The generic name Oxyuranus derives from the Greek oxys ("sharp" or "needle‑like") and ouranos ("arch", specifically the arch of the palate), referring to the needle‑like anterior process on the palatal arch.
+The specific epithet microlepidotus is from Latin and means "small‑scaled", referring to the small body scales, and is the origin of the common name "small‑scaled snake".

+Once Covacevich et al. (1981) had shown that the fierce snake (formerly Parademansia microlepidota) belonged to the genus Oxyuranus, the name "taipan" (derived from the Aboriginal term dhayban) was retained for O. scutellatus, which became known as the coastal taipan (or "eastern taipan"), while O. microlepidotus came to be widely referred to as the "inland (or western) taipan").